netglade/auto_mappr/packages/auto_mappr/README.md

 If the object mapping has `whenSourceIsNull` parameter set, the nullable method is not generated.

+Note that `convert` cannot return `null`.
+The value `null` can only be returned for nested object mappings.

 ### Works with `equatable`

 Mapping works with the Equatable package.